Why you should embrace the CPF system and how to optimise your CPF savings

 Profile 1: David recently started work.
 He intends to settle down by age 30 and wonders if he will have enough savings to pay the downpayment of a BTO flat.
 As this is his first job, he has little CPF savings.

 As only CPF Ordinary Account (OA) savings can be used to purchase his property, we examine the inflows and outflows of only the OA over the next 5 years in the table below.

 Will I have enough OA to buy my first home?

 |Current OA Balance in 2019||$0|

 |Total OA Withdrawals (for DPS)||($180)|

 |OA Balance at end 2024||$54,318|

-If the BTO flat of his choice costs $400,000, he will need to pay an upfront amount of $46,600, comprising 10% downpayment of $40,000 and buyer stamp duty of $6,600.
+If the BTO flat of his choice costs $400,000, he will need to pay an upfront amount of $46,600, comprising a 10% downpayment of $40,000 and a buyer stamp duty of $6,600.
 The good news is that he will have enough savings in his OA to pay for this fully, though doing this will essentially reset his OA balances to $0.